raspberrypilearning/quest-seeker/en/step_3.md

 --- collapse ---

 ---
-title: My new QuestGiver displays the wrong message
+title: My new Quest Giver displays the wrong message
 ---

-Select the QuestGiver and find its script component.
-Make sure that the correct GameObjects (the ones for this quest which are child objects of the QuestGiver) are used.
+Select the Quest Giver and find its script component.
+Make sure that the correct GameObjects (the ones for this quest that are child objects of the Quest Giver) are used.
 If you click on an attached GameObject in the Inspector then that object will be highlighted in the Hierarchy.

 Check that you have changed:
 + The quest text in the Message TextMeshPro GameObject
 + The quest completion text in the `OnTriggerEnter` method that gets set when the quest is completed

-If the QuestGiver isn't showing the quest complete message when you think the quest has been completed, then check your code carefully.
-Are you correctly updating the quest state in the QuestSeeker script and correctly checking it in the QuestGiver script for this QuestGiver?
+If the Quest Giver isn't showing the quest complete message when you think the quest has been completed, then check your code carefully.
+Are you correctly updating the quest state in the QuestSeeker script and correctly checking it in the QuestGiver script for this Quest Giver?

 Add `Debug.Log()` statements and check that the values change in the Inspector during Play mode when you expect them to.